washimimizuku/30-days-sql-data-ai/QUICKSTART.md

 python setup.py
 ```

-This creates a DuckDB database with sample data.
+This creates a DuckDB database in `data/databases/` with sample data.

 ### Step 2: Read the Lesson (15 min)